BabelCastBabelCast

 Apr 2026 · 3 min read

-Pricing should be something you can predict without a spreadsheet.
-So it’s worth being precise about the one unit that matters on your bill: the hour.
-Here’s exactly what counts and what doesn’t.
+You should be able to predict your bill without a spreadsheet.
+That means being precise about the one unit that actually shows up on it: the source-hour.

 Why we measure it this way